cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.8v1
 User activation of the Global Administrator role SHALL trigger an alert.

-- _Rationale:_ The rationale for this policy is identical to the previous one, except that this policy applies to user activations.
-"Activation" occurs when a user that is assigned as eligible, "turns on" their access for a specific period of time.
-Monitoring this action closely for Global Administrator helps to detect events with significant security implications in action.
+- _Rationale:_ It is imperative to closely monitor the activation of the Global Administrator role for signs of compromise.
+Sending alerts when this activation occurs, provides the security monitoring team a chance to detect potential compromises in action.
 - _Last modified:_ June 2023
 - _Note:_ It is recommended to prioritize user activation of Global Administrator as one of the most important events to monitor and respond to.

 #### MS.AAD.7.9v1
 User activation of other highly privileged roles SHOULD trigger an alert.

-- _Rationale:_ The rationale for this policy is identical to the previous one, except that this policy applies to user activations of privileged roles that are not Global Administrator (i.e. the other privileged roles).
-CISA separated this policy from the previous one and designated it as a "SHOULD" item because in some environments activation of privileged roles can generate a significant number of alerts.
+- _Rationale:_ It is imperative to closely monitor the activation of high risk roles for signs of compromise.
+Sending alerts when this activation occurs, provides the security monitoring team a chance to detect potential compromises in action.
+In some environments activation of privileged roles can generate a significant number of alerts.
 - _Last modified:_ June 2023

 ### Resources